MrCapone/btrtl-dkms/README.md

 # btrtl-dkms
-bluetooth driver module for linux kernel older then 4.18
+bluetooth driver module for linux kernel older than 4.18

 # Build and install with DKMS